sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 your/duck     v3         05a3bd381fc2     2 seconds ago    869MB
 ```

-This procedure is identical to the snapshot method we performed earlier, except the result is much cleaner.
-Now, instead of needing to carry around a 869MB BLOB, we can just store the 4KB text file and may rest assured that all our important setup commands are contained within.
+This procedure is identical to the snapshot method we performed earlier, but the result is much cleaner.
+Now, instead of needing to carry around a 869MB BLOB, we can just store the 4KB text file and rest assured that all our important setup commands are contained within.
 Similar to before, we can simply run:

 ```
 $ docker run -it your/duck:v3